Justin-Locke/TaLE/DesignDoc.md

 2. Should users be able to delete an activity they posted or just their comments on the activity?

 ## 3. Use Cases
-1. As a [user], I want to create(POST) a new activity in a city.
+1. As a [user], I want to create a new activity in a city.
-2. As a [user], I want to view(GET) a list of activities in a city.
+2. As a [user], I want to view a list of activities in a city.
-3. As a [user], I want to view(GET) a single activity.
+3. As a [user], I want to view a single activity.
-4. As a [user], I want to add(PUT) comments in an Activity.
+4. As a [user], I want to add comments to an Activity.
-5. As a [user], I want to delete(DEL) a personal comments on an Activity.
+5. As a [user], I want to delete a personal comment on an Activity.
-6. As a [user], I want to view(GET) my posted Activities.
+6. As a [user], I want to view a single comment.
-7. As a [user], I want to update(POST) my Activity (Website, Hours etc...).
+7. As a [user], I want to edit a personal comment.
-8. As a [user], I want to view a list of my Comments.
+8. As a [user], I want to view my posted Activities.
-9. As a [user], I want to view my profile.
+9. As a [user], I want to update my Activity (Website, Description).
-10. As a [user], I want to view another user profile.
+10. As a [user], I want to view a list of my Comments.

 ### 3.1 Stretch Use Cases:
 1. Add[Admin] functionality.